genauw/randomQuoteGenerator/README.md

 # randomQuoteGenerator
-My submission for generating quotes for the freeCodeCamp project Uses an API and a twitter intent
+My submission for generating quotes for a freeCodeCamp project Uses an a design API, a simpsons API, a local json file and a twitter intent which adapts to the quote.